V-Sekai/manuals/decisions/20231110-blender-manual-t-pose.md

 1. Select all bones and create an animation pose for A-Pose.
 (Optional)
 2. Click on the mirror axis butterfly icon and the x-axis.
 3. Adjust the shoulder by approximately 15 degrees and position the upper arm to form a T-Pose.
+4. Position the legs straight and at shoulder width apart to match the T-Pose.
-4. Select all bones again and create an animation pose for T-Pose.
+5. Select all bones again and create an animation pose for T-Pose.
 (Optional)

 ## Benefits